Faron Young was not only a great entertainer but a great friend as well!

 Faron’s career truly began to hit its stride in 1956 when “I’ve Got Five Dollars and It’s Saturday Night” and “You’re Still Mine” reached number four and three, respectively in the spring of that year followed by the number two “Sweet Dreams” later that summer.
 “Sweet Dreams” was not only his biggest hit since “All Right,” but it also gave songwriter Don Gibson his first significant exposure.

-Faron developed a reputation for finding promising new songwriters, bringing Roy Drusky's "Alone With You" to the top of the charts in the summer of 1958 while also taking Willie Nelson's "Hello Walls" to number one in 1961.
+Faron developed a reputation for finding promising new songwriters, bringing Roy Drusky’s “Alone With You” to the top of the charts in the summer of 1958 while also taking Willie Nelson’s “Hello Walls” to #1 in 1961 making that song Willie Nelson’s first #1 hit of his career.
 Faron Young was one of the first artists to record a Willie Nelson written song.

 During the ’60s, Faron transitioned into more country-pop type songs and while the hits weren’t quite as big, they continued coming until the early 1980’s.
 During that time, he was a staple at the Grand Ole Opry and various television shows like “Nashville Now” and he also founded the major country music magazine, Music City News.

 Although a great talent and country superstar, we also remember him as a good friend.
-As you can see from the wedding photo at right, Faron also served as the best man at Frank and Jeanie Oakley's wedding on October 13,1966.
+As you can see from the wedding photo at left, Faron also served as the best man at Frank and Jeanie Oakley’s wedding on October 13, 1966.
 Frank and Jeanie Oakley are the long time storekeepers of the Willie Nelson and Friends General Store and Museum in Nashville.

 In Faron’s honor, we’ve created a special display in the Willie Nelson museum dedicated to Faron Young.
 We also have a lot of photos of him scattered throughout the store and museum.
 So be sure and stop in – you’ll love it if you’re as much of a Faron Young fan as we are.